tinkernerd/TinkerVault/Notes/How to Change a 3D Printer Nozzle.md

 ---
-title: How to Change a 3D Printer Nozzle
+title: Changing a 3D Printer Nozzle
 author: MatterHackers
 source: https://www.matterhackers.com/articles/how-to-change-a-3d-printer-nozzle
 description: A guide on how to change the nozzle on a 3D printer, covering necessary tools, step-by-step instructions, and best practices.